openframeworks/ofBook/project_joel/chapter.md

 https://github.com/bakercp/ofxVideoUtils
 https://github.com/obviousjim/ofxSlitScan

-doing gui

-having to make the projectGenerator to make the projects, generating the examples now....

-recopy over examples after! did it, just copying in the empty example xcode project, all in here now:
+Doing gui - having to make the projectGenerator to make the projects, generating the examples now....
+Recopy over examples after!
+Did it, just copying in the empty example xcode project, all in here now:

 oF/of_v0.7.4_osx_release/examples/gui

+Email of notes on development:

 On 29 May 2013, at 20:44, Joel Gethin Lewis wrote:

-All ofFloatColor or ofFloatImages
+* All ofFloatColor or ofFloatImages

-HSB blob shifts as a mode - crazy colours, also try whole image on slow change using ofmath demos Blobs cracking off
+* HSB blob shifts as a mode - crazy colours, also try whole image on slow change using ofmath demos
+* Blobs cracking off
-Just blackness on blob
+* Just blackness on blob
-Slit scan obvs
+* Slit scan obvs
-ofxbox2d?
+* ofxbox2d?
 Kinect demos?
 Look at memos
-Look at ofxaddons for time ones
+* Look at ofxaddons for time ones
-Use ofGui official one
+* Use ofGui official one
-Have different GUI panes per constructor for ofxScenes (make that)
+* Have different GUI panes per constructor for ofxScenes (make that)

 Think in addon way - indeed that every scene might have addons inside it.
 That's the way the should be.
 Addons inside scenes.
-Scenes are subclasses of ofxScene
+Scenes are subclasses of ofxScene.
 Draw it out.
 Start with slitscan as first scene.
 Just get that working then use that as basis for ofxScene.
 Pragmatic!
 Will need central image creator as input for each scene.
 Kinect in this case.
 Don't worry about that for now.

-ofparameter is missing

-looking old OF folder from other project: openFrameworks-develop/apps/devApps/projectGenerator

-looking in there in the oF project to try to find what is going on...
+ofparameter is missing!
+Looking at old OF folder from other project: openFrameworks-develop/apps/devApps/projectGenerator, looking in there in the oF project to try to find what is going on...

-openFrameworks-develop/libs/openFrameworks/types
+openFrameworks-develop/libs/openFrameworks/types contains:

-contains

-ofBaseTypes.cpp
+* ofBaseTypes.cpp
-ofBaseTypes.h
+* ofBaseTypes.h
-ofColor.cpp
+* ofColor.cpp
-ofColor.h
+* ofColor.h
-ofParameter.cpp
+* ofParameter.cpp
-ofParameter.h
+* ofParameter.h
-ofParameterGroup.cpp
+* ofParameterGroup.cpp
-ofParameterGroup.h
+* ofParameterGroup.h
-ofPoint.cpp
+* ofPoint.cpp
-ofPoint.h
+* ofPoint.h
-ofRectangle.cpp
+* ofRectangle.cpp
-ofRectangle.h
+* ofRectangle.h
-ofTypes.h
+* ofTypes.h

 looking for ofpanel

 openFrameworks-develop/addons/ofxGui/src

-is where it is...
+is where it is...opening:

-opening

 oF/of_v0.7.4_osx_release/examples/gui/guiExample

 again, just trying to add it in, in the addon...

-NOooo thats bad.. should use the develop version...
+Nooo thats bad.. should use the develop version... space is low...now working here:

-space is low...

-now working here:

 oF/openFrameworks-develop/apps/devApps/projectGenerator

-trying to build that and run it

-had to select the root oF folder, it was defaulting to a wierd one, so selected:
+trying to build that and run it, had to select the root oF folder, it was defaulting to a weird one, so selected:

 oF/openFrameworks-develop